abpio/abp-commercial-docs/en/getting-started-maui.md

 ## Run the Mobile Application

 You can run the MAUI application through Visual Studio or any other IDE that supports MAUI.
-After the application is up and running, you can continue to develope your application based on this startup template.
+After the application is up and running, you can continue to develop your application based on this startup template.

 You can examine the [Users Page](#users-page) or any other pre-defined page to see how to use CSharp Client Proxy to request backend API and consume the backend API in the same way in your application.